kenminhthai/layout/src/flexbox/README.md

 Optional values can specify wrapping and content justification.
 - `wrap`|`reverse`:  Specifies `flex-wrap` value (omit for default (`none`)).
 - `end`|`center`|`between`|`around`:  Specifies `justify-content` value (omit for default (`start`)).

-### `inline`
-Together with the `flexbox` attribute, sets the element as an inline flex container (`display: inline-flex`).
-This is a boolean attribute; it does not take values.
-Omit for a regular flex container.

-### `row`
-Together with the `flexbox` attribute, sets the horizontal axis as the flex container's main axis (`flex-direction: row`).
-An optional value can specify a reverse row.
+- `inline`: Makes the flex container an `inline-flex` container (omit for default (`flex`)).
-Note that `row` is the default direction for flex containers;
+- `row`: The horizontal axis is the default main axis for flex containers, so there is no need for a "row" value.
-no value, nor the `row` attribute itself, is required.
-- `reverse`: Specifies a reversed row.

-### `column`
+  But you can type it anyway, if it makes you feel better.
-Together with the `flexbox` attribute, sets the vertical axis as the flex container's main axis (`flex-direction: column`).
+- `column`: Sets the vertical axis as the flex container's main axis (`flex-direction: column`).
-An optional value can specify a reverse container.
-- `reverse`: Specifies a reversed column.
+- `reverse`: Reverses the main axis (`flex-direction: column-reverse` if `column` is set; `row-reverse` otherwise).
+- `gutter`: Adds a margin between each of the container's flex items (omit for no margins).

 ### `items`
 Together with the `flexbox` attribute, sets the default alignment of the container's flex items (`align-items`).